 But that's not the only striking piece of advice.
-Various reports suggest it will also advise teachers to 'out' transgender children to parents, on the basis that "allowing children to change their names and pronouns can have a marked psychological impact."
+Various reports suggest it will also advise teachers to 'out' transgender children to parents on the basis that "allowing children to change their names and pronouns can have a marked psychological impact."

 What will the guidance say?

-First up, it's important to remark that this explainer is based on one report by The Times - we donât yet have confirmed details of the actual government guidance.
+This explainer is based on two reports, on by The Times and one by The Sun - we don’t yet have confirmed details of the actual government guidance.

 However, the government often leaks or drip feeds information on new policies and guidance to newspapers to 'test the water' and understand the backlash it could create.
+Equally, The Sun is a largely trustworthy source on these kinds of leaks due to their proximity to the Government sources.

 Of course, that last point isn't contested.
 But what it means is.